ulicious/hermes/README.md

         +---plots/

-4. Adjust "algorithm_configuration.yaml" (paths, parameters etc.) in this repository
-5. Move raw data from data folder in this repository to the created raw data folder.
+4. Move raw data from "data" folder in this repository to the created raw data folder.
 Alternatively, place your own raw data in the raw data folder
+5. Adjust "algorithm_configuration.yaml" (paths, parameters etc.) in this repository based on created dictionary and own configurations
+6. Adjust the techno economic data in the created "raw data" folder if needed
-6. If you want to create start locations, check respective configurations and run "data_processing/_1_create_random_locations"
+7. If you want to create start locations, check respective configurations (algorithm_configuration.yaml) and run "data_processing/_1_create_random_locations"
-7. If you need to process raw data, run "data_processing/_2_script_process_raw_data.py".
+8. If you need to process raw data, run "data_processing/_2_script_process_raw_data.py".
 Alternatively, you can place your processed data in the processed data folder
-8. If you want to start the routing algorithm, run "algorithm/main.py"
+9. If you want to start the routing algorithm, run "algorithm/main.py"
-9. If you want to plot the results, run "plotting/plot_results.py"
+10. If you want to plot the results, run "plotting/plot_results.py".
+You can adjust plotting configuration in "plotting_configuration.yaml"

 Important things to consider:
 -